UD-CISC374/educational-game-design-document-team-12-jason-and-shabir/egdd.md

 # Gameplay Objectives

 - *Primary Objective #1*:
-    - Description: *Description*
+    - Description: write executable code under a specified time that solves the problem being asked in able to attack the enemy.
-    - Alignment: *Describe how this aligns with one or more learning objectives*
+    - Alignment: this aligns with the learning objects because it gives students the ability to write code that can give them practice        and understanding with a specific topic. for example one problem could be "call function foo to attack enemy".
 - *Primary Objective #2*:
-    - Description: *Description*
+    - Description:
     - Alignment: *Describe how this aligns with one or more learning objectives*
 - *etc.*